Finland's development cooperation in the Syrian crisis

 In 2020, Finland contributed to the creation of aid employment for 2,347 women at the UN Women’s Oasis empowerment centre in Jordan.
 Similar centres have been set up in Za’atari and Azraq refugee camps and in various locations in Jordan.
 They offer services to Syrian refugees and Jordanian women who are in a vulnerable position.
 Photo: UN Women

-Finland wants to participate in formulating solutions that can contribute to ending the war and to alleviating the suffering caused by the war.
-The objectives of Finland’s comprehensive activities in Syria are described in the Country Programme for development cooperation.
-In 2021–2024, Finland will concentrate on strengthening the inclusiveness of the peace processes, accountability, and the application of the nexus approach in responding to the crisis.
-In addition, Finland promotes gender equality, the rights of people who belong to the most vulnerable groups, as well as innovations and new solutions to humanitarian and other challenges.
+Finland wanted to support measures that could help bring the Syrian war to an end and ease the suffering the war had caused.
+The objectives of Finland’s comprehensive activities in Syria are described in the strategy for development cooperation and humanitarian assistance in the Syrian crisis.
+In 2021–2024, Finland concentrated on strengthening the inclusiveness of the peace processes, accountability, and the application of the nexus approach in responding to the crisis.
+In addition, Finland promoted gender equality, the rights of people who belong to the most vulnerable groups, as well as innovations and new solutions to humanitarian and other challenges.
+Finland has not launched a new country strategy for development cooperation in Syria after the end of the 2021–2024 programme.

 Finland's Strategy for development cooperation and humanitarian assistance in the Syrian crisis (PDF, 496 KB)